 - Smith, L. (2017, December 17).
 Warren Buffett’s Frugal, SO Why Aren’t You?
 Investopedia

-- Soure: Global Rich List – See how your wealth compares globally
+- Soure: Global Rich List – See how your wealth compares globally. (website no longer active)

 - “It is easier for a camel to go through the eye of a needle than for a rich person to enter the kingdom of God.”
 Mark 10:25